A lot of very important research has been done on the Elwha River.

 Include a concluding sentence

-In your summary, please be sure to facts and evidence that come directly from the article (avoid sharing your opinion).
+Use facts and evidence that come directly from the article (avoid writing opinions).

-Read the following sample 5-sentence paragraph summary for the Black Bear Diet paper.
+Read the following sample 5-sentence paragraph summary for the Black Bear paper.

-The article “Black Bears as Indicators for River Restoration” discusses the fact that the population and feeding location of black bears along the Elwha River are subject to change due to the removal of the Elwha dams, but exactly how these changes will affect bears remains unknown.
-According to the article, “…black bears…are one of the many animals in the Elwha that stand to benefit from salmon restoration” and that evidence suggests that the location of berries and other edible food will attract bears closer to the river itself.
+The article “Black Bears as Indicators for River Restoration” is about likely changes to the population and feeding location of black bears along the Elwha River due to the removal of the Elwha dams, but the exact details of these changes is yet to be seen.
+According to the article, “…black bears…are one of the many animals in the Elwha that stand to benefit from salmon restoration,” and evidence in the article suggests that the location of berries and other edible food will attract bears closer to the river itself.
 Scientists plan on studying the bears’ population and feeding locations by using a new technique called hair snagging.
 Those who study bears will be able to tell a lot about the feeding habits of black bears by learning about their DNA material.
 Many changes have occurred because of the dam removal, and because of it, bears stand a greater chance of population increase and number of viable feeding locations.

 Part 3: Share What You Learned